Shenbakkam

 Guru Sri Raghavendra Mutt

 But today Shenbakkam is known for the Swayambu Vinayakar Temple and Sri Raghavendra Mutt which is housed in Nava Brindhavan.
-Eight saints belonging to Dwitha philosophy found by Sri Madwacharya had chosen to take Jeevabrindhavan [last resting place] here.
-The ninth one is mirthika Brindhavan of Guru Sri Raghavendra Swamy.
-Thus in total nine brindavan are housed here and hence named ‘Nava Brindhavan”.
-Readers may kindly note this ‘Nav Brindhavan” is different from the one which is on the banks of Thungabhatra and is more popular.
-To distinguish these two places this place is called “Dhakshina Nava Brindhavan”.
+Eight saints belonging to the Dwitha philosophy found by Sri Madwacharya had chosen to take Jeevabrindhavan [last resting place] here.
+The ninth one is Mirthika Brindhavan of Guru Sri Raghavendra Swamy.
+Thus total of nine Brindavan are housed here and hence named ‘Nava Brindhavan”.
+Readers may kindly note this ‘Nav Brindhavan” is different from the one that is on the banks of Thungabhatra and is more popular.
+To distinguish these two places, this place is called “Dhakshina Nava Brindhavan”.
+“Dhakshina Nava Brindhavan”.

 Dhakshina Nava Brindhavan